 Find 15 of the best of London’s Street Artists

-Here is some really useful information to help you seek out the best street artists, currently plying their trade in the capital.
-Here is our top 15.
+Here is some helpful information to help you seek out the best street artists currently plying their trade in the capital.
+Here are our top 15.

 1 – ROA, heralding from Belgium, is responsible for ‘The Crane’ on Brick Lane.
 His iconic monochromatic animals can be witnessed all around the world.

-2 – Stik is one of prominent street artists active on the scene right now.
+2 – Stik is one of the prominent street artists on the scene.
 In Acton, West London, his ‘Mother & Child’ work can be seen by air passengers landing at London Heathrow Airport and is noted for being the biggest uncommissioned work of art in the City…ever! @stikstudio

-3 – The curiously named ‘Phlegm’ is a London based artist who has a raft of characters in his repertoire. @phlegm_art
+3 – The curiously named ‘Phlegm’ is a London-based artist with a raft of characters in his repertoire. @phlegm_art

 6 – Hailing from Paris, Space Invader is one of the busiest street artists the world has ever seen.
 Prolific in the amount of work he produces, he plays games with people, inviting ‘players’ to earn points by finding hidden pieces of his work. @invaderwashere